Frequently Asked Questions (FAQs)

 When you’re subscribed, you’ll get updates sent to your myGov Inbox that are part of the Census Test.
 This will include a link to the online form sent to your myGov Inbox when it’s time to complete the Census Test.

-What happens if I don't subscribe to Census Test updates?
+What happens if I didn’t subscribe to Census Test updates?

-If you haven’t subscribed to Census Test updates and you don’t get any instructions to participate in the Census Test, there’s nothing for you to do.
+If you haven’t subscribed to Census Test updates and you didn’t get any instructions to participate in the Census Test, there’s nothing for you to do.

-What if my address changes after I subscribed to get Census Test updates through myGov?
+What if my address changed after I subscribed to get Census Test updates through myGov?

-If your address changes between when you subscribed and Census Test night on Tuesday, 5 August 2025, you can update your address details when completing your online form.
+If your address changed between when you subscribed and Census Test night on Tuesday, 5 August 2025, you can update your address details when completing your online form.

 How do I know the Census Test updates through myGov aren't a scam?